skorupcia/ShellSort_Experiment/README.md

 # Shell Sort Experiment

-School project to test Shell sort in variety of sequences in C#
+School project to test Shell sort speed in variety of sequences in C#

 ## Used Sequences